CalebHarada/DCT-photometry/README.md

 [`PSFModelExample.py`](PSFModelExample.py)
 -------------------

-This is an example of fitting 2D Gaussian models to contrived data.
+An example of fitting 2D Gaussian models to contrived data.